Devs (TV series): Release

 The first teaser for the series was released October 5, 2019.
 The first two episodes of the series were released on March 5, 2020, with the rest debuting weekly on Hulu under the label "FX on Hulu".
 In India, the series premiered on Hotstar on March 6, 2020.
 The series premiered on BBC Two in the UK on April 15, 2020, with the whole series available on iPlayer at the same time.
 On September 23, 2020, Fox Greece picked up the series and began airing it on September 28, 2020.
+The series is available to stream on Disney+ via the Star content hub.

 Reception

 Audience viewership

 According to Whip Media's TV Time, Devs was the second most anticipated new television series of March 2020, and the tenth rising show, based on the week-over-week growth in episodes watched for a specific program, during the week of March 15, 2020.
-In January 2021, it was reported that Devs was one of FX on Hulu’s most-watched series to date, surpassed by A Teacher.
+In January 2021, it was reported that Devs was one of FX on Hulu's most-watched series to date, surpassed by A Teacher.